TheFaberLab/contrast_agent_simulation/README.md

 3) then run:
       make
 4) after that the C++ program is compiled and the executable file is in "/simulation/build/src/ionp/" and is called "IONP"
+5) for output create folder "data" and subfolders "data/log" and "data/tmp"

-#How to set parameters for a Simulation
+How to set parameters for a Simulation

 Write the parameters in .txt/.dat file and put the file in the "simulation/ini" folder
 Important: All .txt or .dat files in this folder are read for simulations - it is possible to put multiple files in this folder to run multiple simulations one after the other!!!